 Actors are artists too.
 Their work is their intellectual property (after a fashion).
 Their lives inform their roles and add texture to their performances.
 The man who played Wiluf Tarkin had known war, early success, career failure, the crushing death of his wife of thirty years.
 All of those things were somewhere in the sad brown eyes of Peter Cushing when his character orders the destruction of Alderraan.
 The computer that mimicked him brought none of that to the party.

-I have less objections to CGI Leia since a. it was (A) extremely brief and (B) Carrie Fisher green lit it herself.
+I have less objections to CGI Leia even if that part was horribly done, since it was (A) extremely brief and (B) Carrie Fisher green lit it herself.
 Although the principle still stands.

 And now we reach the part where Star Wars hidebound enslavement to it's own orthodoxy becomes unsupportable.